John F Kennedy Jr.

 With everything else to report on in the auto business, the rumors that Ford is going to sell Volvo continues.
-The rumors started this time with an article in a Swedish magazine, written about the same time as a Financial Times article saying that 8 percent, or 2,000 of the 25,000 employee, jobs would be cut from the European side of Volvo.
+The rumors started this time with an article in a Swedish magazine, written about the same time as a Financial Times article saying that 8 percent, or 2,000 of the 25,000 employees, jobs would be cut from the European side of Volvo.

 A good part of what makes Volvo Volvo is that they have stayed true to their Swedish heritage.
 Their cars are made with safety in mind, and an eye to the future for fuel technology.

-Volvo doesn’t make their cars in the United States, and the fallen dollar has increased the cost of importing cars.
+Volvo doesn’t make its cars in the United States, and the fallen dollar has increased the cost of importing cars.
 Therein lies the reason for the layoffs – America’s subprime problems have hurt the dollar, the dollar has hurt the bottom line of Volvo.

 Alan Mulally, CEO Ford Motor Co., has said more than once that Ford has no intention of selling.
 In fact, I spoke with three people that report to, and for, Mulally and they all said the same thing.
 Of course, Ford would not be willing to say anything even if they were talking to someone, but they have denied voraciously that they are looking for a suitor for Volvo.